-For Cluster Config Manager and ABC Monitor a specific routing is not needed as it supposed to have only one interface.
+For Cluster Config Manager a specific routing is not needed as it supposed to have only one interface.
 If additional routing rule is necessary, please check the note related to routing part under ABC SBC network configuration.
-For Cluster Config Manager container creation this following part should be added in the file (mgmt.conflist) under /etc/cni/net.d/:
+For Cluster Config Manager container creation, only one network is required for the Cluster Config Manager, even if the Manager and Monitor can be installed together on the same host.
+A bridged network is used here with the driver netavark.
+The definition is made using a simple command: